Airplanes are meant to fly.

 Most of the Stearmans brought to Galesburg are flown every day.
 They’re definitely not “hangar queens” or museum pieces.

-The Stearmans – most are between 70 and 80 years old — won a place in history during World War II, launching more military pilots into the air than any other series of primary trainers ever built.
+The Stearmans won a place in history during World War II, launching more military pilots into the air than any other series of primary trainers ever built.

-Fly-In visitors can get a close-up look at the airplanes during a tram ride along the Stearman flight line, says Dale Ruebner of Galesburg, who’s in charge of the rides.
+Fly-In visitors can get a close-up look at the airplanes during a tram ride along the Stearman flight line.

-A narrated program tells tram riders about Stearman history, why those who own and fly them are so dedicated, and about the Fly-In’s history, Ruebner says.
-This is the 45th year for the event.
+A narrated program tells tram riders about Stearman history, why those who own and fly them are so dedicated, and about the Fly-In’s history.
+This is the 48th year for the event.

 Trams will operate each day of the Fly-In from 10 a.m. to 6 p.m., weather permitting.
 Cost to ride is $1 per person.

 Access to the flight line is generally restricted to registered Fly-In participants for safety reasons.
-The tram rides were started several years ago to provide a convenient, safe and secure way to allow large numbers of people to get close to the planes, Ruebner says.
+The tram rides were started some years ago to provide a convenient, safe and secure way to allow large numbers of people to get close to the planes.